carodak/Human-Movement/README.md

-CURRENT STEP TO COMPLETE:
+CURRENT STEP:
+Start classyfying

+PAST STEP:

-1) Load the MPII database in MatLab, understand it
+1) Load the MPII database in MatLab, understand it (done)
-2) Transform it to use it with Python
+2) Transform it to use it with Python (done)

 Our python structure: